sebastiansutter/techguides/pages/cipdemo/faststart_cip_lab.md

   - As before, paste into the `Content Server URL` field.
   - As before, the `Image pull secret` is  **sa-ace**.
   - For the `NodePort`, we recommend **orders.10.0.0.5.nip.io**.
-  - For the `Secret name` specify **WHAT ???** as prepared earlier.
-The Secret adds extra configuration information to this Integration Server, so that it can communicate with Event Streams.
+  - For the `Secret name` specify **orders-secret** as prepared earlier.
+This Secret adds sensitive configuration information (such as API key and a certificate) to this Integration Server, so that it can communicate with Event Streams.
   - For the `Certificate alias name`, specify **escert**.
 This is used by the Integration Server when it connects to Event Streams.
 You defined the value **escert** earlier, when you created the Secret.
   - For the `Queue manager settings` (**_Warning_**: these are case-sensitive):
     - `Queue manager name` is **acemqserver**.
 This must match the name that ICP gave by default to the associated queue manager (we could have changed it, but have not done so).